Query Geoserver Layer using openlayers

 // make ajax call to access the sf layer

-url: geoserverURL + '/geoserver/rest/workspaces/sf/layers/',
+$url: geoserverURL + '/geoserver/rest/workspaces/sf/layers/',

 type: 'GET',